swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 - Generalize `MemoryLayout` to allow querying basic information on the memory layout of nonescapable types.
 - Continue generalizing basic lifetime management functions; introduce a new `extendLifetime()` function that avoids a closure argument.
 - Allow generating `ObjectIdentifier` instances for noncopyable and/or nonescapable metatypes.
+- Allow comparing noncopyable and nonescapable metatypes for equality.

 We also propose to fix a handful of minor copyability-related omissions that have been discovered since [SE-0436] was accepted: